ishaanshah/GSoC-Proposal/Proposal.md

 ## Week 5
 Write tests for user statistics generation.
 Refactor the code written before based upon feedback from mentors in evaluation.
 ## Week 6
-Implement `Redis Cache` and write tests
+Implement `Redis Cache` and write tests.
 ## Week 7
 Implement sitewide statistics.
 ## Week 8 (Phase 2 evaluations here)
-Start writing scripts to get information about the artist's origin from MusicBrainz and geocoding it.
+Work on scripts to get information about the artist's origin and genre tags from MusicBrainz.
 ## Week 9
-Work on UI for `Artist Origin`.
-Refactor the code written before based upon feedback from mentors in evaluation.
+Work on scripts to get information about the mood information from AcousticBrainz.
 ## Week 10-11
-Write backend code for `Artist Origin`.
+Write backend code `Top Genres`, `Artist Origin` and `Mood Analysis`.
 ## Week 12-13
 Buffer Period.
 Work on additional ideas.

 # Post GSoC / Additional Ideas
 I would like to continue working with ListenBrainz after Summer of Code.
 This project aims at setting up basic architecture for generating statistics with Apache Spark.
 The addition of more statistics will be relatively easy.
+## `Mood Analysis` for listens not having `recording_mbid`
+As mentioned in the proposal the project aims to implement `Mood Analysis` for listens having `recording_mbid` only.
+Support for all listens can be added later.
 ## Entity Graphs
 These graphs will show details about various entities like artists, recordings and releases.
+When did a user start listening to that entity.

 # About Me
 I am a freshman at IIIT-H (International Institute of Information Technology, Hyderabad).
 I have been working with ListenBrainz since January and have learned quite a few things along the way.
 You can find the list of PRs that I have made over [here](https://github.com/metabrainz/listenbrainz-server/pulls?q=author%3Aishaanshah).